ex-man/GeneralInsurance_Class/Lessons/Lesson1/README.md

 6) [Shiny](Support/About_shiny.md) intro - what is it and why is it + hello world shiny app (25 min)

 ----------------------------------------------
+#### Feedback (3 min)

+Go to `Lessons/Lesson1/Feedback/Feedback-Lesson1`, answer the questions, which help us to improve this course and commit to your forked repository.

 #### Homework (20 min)
 ##### Implement tidyverse example into shiny and commit into your forked repository